CURRENT FISHING REPORT/CONDITIONS-2/9/23(Last Updated)

 (PHOTO) (PHOTO) (PHOTO) (PHOTO) (PHOTO) (PHOTO) (PHOTO) (PHOTO) (PHOTO) (PHOTO) (PHOTO) (PHOTO) (PHOTO) (PHOTO)

 Aboard THE BEACH BUM I prefer to have you casting and jigging bucktails, Swim Baits, FIN-S', spoons, plugs, or live baiting over trolling.
 If we can catch them casting or on live bait that is how we will do it unless you prefer trolling.
 Bear in mind, some days we have to suck it up and troll.
-We land our fish on the lightest tackle that we can get away ith.
+We land our fish on the lightest tackle that we ca, get away with.
 Aboard THE BEACH BUM there is no mate.
 YOU GET TO SET THE HOOK ON YOUR FISH instead of a mate setting the hook and handing you the rod.

 Back to the top Back to Home Page